PABLO PICASSO

 Picasso’s engraving output is colossal.
 A passionate experimenter, engraving was a formidable field of exploration for him.
 No technique was foreign to him.
 He extracted every resource from every etching technique he used.
 For each of them, he has experimented with processes and combinations that go off the beaten track.
 His output is divided between independent etchings and illustrative engravings, at a time when illustrated books were booming.
 Apart from copperplate engraving, to which Picasso devoted himself consistently throughout his career, his etching practice developed in periods corresponding to the predominance of a specific technique: lithography from 1919 to 1930, then from 1945 to 1962, linocut from 1958 to 1963.

-The catalog of Picasso's illustrated books contains one hundred and fifty-six numbers.
-These include works for which Picasso simply supplied one or two prints, usually for the frontispiece, the cover or as part of a set of works by other artists, and illustrated books in the strict sense of the term, which comprise a set of plates related to a specific text and executed especially for this purpose.
+The catalog of Picasso’s illustrated books contains one hundred and fifty-six numbers.
+These include works for which Picasso simply supplied one or two prints, usually for the frontispiece, the cover or as part of a set of works by other artists, and illustrated books in the strict sense of the term, which comprise a set of plates related to a specific text and executed especially for that purpose.

-Apart from two books published by Daniel-Henry Kahnweiler, in 1911 and 1914, which Picasso illustrated in the Cubist style - Max Jacob's Saint Matorel and Le Siège de Jérusalem by the same author - it was really with Ovid's Metamorphoses, published by Albert Skira in 1931, that his practice of illustrated books began.
+Apart from two books published by Daniel-Henry Kahnweiler, in 1911 and 1914, which Picasso illustrated in the Cubist style – Max Jacob’s Saint Matorel and Le Siège de Jérusalem by the same author – it was really with Ovid’s Metamorphoses, published by Albert Skira in 1931, that his practice of illustrated books began.
 He continued to do so regularly, and increasingly so, right up to the end of his career.
 La Célestine was his last book, published by Atelier Crommelynck in 1971.
 The texts that inspired Picasso were both ancient and contemporary.
 He illustrated classic authors such as Aristophanes, Ovid, Buffon and, among the best-known, Fernando de Rojas, whose La Celestina(La Tragicomedia de Calisto y Melibea) is one of the major works of Spanish literature.
 Among his contemporaries, Picasso accompanied texts by writers and poets from his friendly circle, such as Pierre Reverdy, Paul Eluard, René Char and Aimé Césaire.
 The most frequent publishers of his books were Daniel-Henry Kahnweiler and, after the Second World War, Galerie Louise Leiris, Ambroise Vollard, Pierre Antoine Benoit, Iliazd, Gustavo Gili in Barcelona (Ediciones de la Cometa) and Atelier Crommelynck.
-Among his most remarkable achievements: Les Métamorphoses d'Ovide , illustrated with pure etchings in a classicizing style, published by Albert Skira in 1931 - to be compared with Poésies de Mallarmé illustrated with etchings by Matisse, also published by Skira in 1932 - and Le Chant des morts by Pierre Reverdy, Picasso's only book published by Tériade in 1948.
-The artist embellished Reverdy's handwritten pages with illuminated red ornaments.
+Among his most remarkable achievements: Les Métamorphoses d’Ovide, illustrated with pure etchings in a classicizing style, published by Albert Skira in 1931 – to be compared with Poésies de Mallarmé illustrated with etchings by Matisse, also published by Skira in 1932 – and Le Chant des morts by Pierre Reverdy, Picasso’s only book published by Tériade in 1948.
+The artist embellished Reverdy’s handwritten pages with illuminated red ornaments.

 In addition, Picasso also wrote the texts of his books.
 They reveal another facet of the artist, inaugurated in 1935, that of writer-poet.
 His writings were published in Christian Zervos’ Cahiers d’Art (n°7-10, 1935).
 In 1937, his first “total” book was Sueño y mentira de Franco, in which, as in his great composition Guernica, he expresses his opposition to the actions of General Franco.
 This was followed by two other books: Pablo Picasso, Poèmes et lithographies, Paris, galerie Louise Leiris éd., 1954 and Pablo Picasso, El Entierro del conde de Orgaz, Barcelona, Editions de la Cometa, 1969, written in 1957, to which he gave the title of the painting by El Greco (Toledo, Santo Tomé church).